 Back to the Under-Utilized Brain!

 In the earlier phases of Jeff’s career, you can think of one of his roles as being an “Insights Engine” to the rest of his organization:

 I think we can safely characterize most Excel Pros’ roles as being exactly that.
 While the traditional Excel toolset leaves a lot to be desired in terms of efficiency, security, etc., the combination of domain and toolset expertise – knowing precisely what you need and how to build it – still holds many advantages over BI projects with 6-figure budgets.
 This model has been here a long time and it’s not going anywhere.
 For good reason.

 But Jeff realized something important about his situation: that the methods he had developed for Retail/CPG would be valuable to many other companies in that same industry.
 When he talked to friends and colleagues at other firms, he would often see that they were operating on much more simplistic and inaccurate metrics.
 And the data sets were very similar across firms, the domains were the same, and the problems virtually identical.

 This is what Wall Street would call an inefficiency in the market.
 Jeff saw it as an opportunity.

 So he co-founded a consulting firm to provide better insights to Retail/CPG firms.
 (It didn’t use the cloud though and was limited to traditional Excel analytics, so it wasn’t quite “real” IaaS, but getting closer).

 A few years later, he realized that there was yet another opportunity to “scale up” and become even more efficient.
-So he left the consulting company, founded Pivotstream, discovered PowerPivot, met me, and skipping to the end… we run a very successful IaaS business for the Retail/CPG industries today.
+So he left the consulting company, founded a new company, discovered PowerPivot, met me, and skipping to the end… we started a successful IaaS business for the Retail/CPG industries.

 “Magic” for Team –> Insight “Power Plant” for an Industry